caiocsn/Logistics-Case/README.md

 Please visit the [dashboard](https://lookerstudio.google.com/reporting/f7d0f7ed-6e79-4bef-a5ad-fbd547b29b7d) I built to a more comprehensive and visual perspective of the study.

-The processing and exploration were performed here!
+The processing and exploration were performed [here]([https://lookerstudio.google.com/reporting/f7d0f7ed-6e79-4bef-a5ad-fbd547b29b7d)](https://github.com/caiocsn/Logistics-Case/blob/main/Processing%20and%20Exploration.ipynb)!
 Feel free to leave a feedback.

 ## Objective
 The primary objective of this case study is to identify and address challenges faced by the logistics operation, ultimately aiming to achieve cost savings, streamline processes, and deliver exceptional customer service.